Network Topology Optimization via Deep Reinforcement Learning: Methods and algorithms

-The formal procedure of A2C-GS is shown in Algorithm \ref{alg:A2CGS}.
-A2C-GS makes use of a verification oracle $\mathtt{Verifier}$ (shown in Algorithm \ref{alg:generalverifier}) to verify whether an output topology is valid and compute the objective value.
-In Section \ref{chap:casestudy}, we will show a concrete verifier algorithm based on specified network management requirements.
-A2C-GS also provides an optimization method for training RL agents, and provide the $\mathtt{GNNTraining}/\mathtt{GNNTesting}$ algorithm for a classifier and action space choice for representation.
+DRL-GS uses $\mathtt{Verifier}$ (Algorithm \ref{alg:generalverifier}) to test if a topology is valid and compute the objective value. {Note that this component is important, as it guarantees that the resulting solution is feasible.} In Section \ref{chap:casestudy}, we will show a concrete verifier algorithm based on specified network management requirements. {DRL-GS also provides RL agents for topology search, the $\mathtt{GNNTraining}/\mathtt{GNNTesting}$ algorithm for a classifier and action space choice for representation. }